xushuoshuoxss/zero-shot-psci-llm-prompts/Evaluation (Dataset 1).md

 | **Structural Distresses (%)**| 0.0                  | 0.0                  |
 | **Level (%)**                | **Level 5**          | **Level 5**          |

+#### Explanation from Model:
+##### The road surface shows minor surface defects with very small areas of ravelling or bleeding affecting less than 20% of the surface.
+No significant structural damage or major cracks are visible.
 ---

 ### Road Segment 10